arash-n/GBSS/README.md

 Add the GBSS/NODDI folder to the $PATH.

 ####Usage:
-Run the scripts sequentially (from NODDI folder).
+Run the scripts sequentially.
+First, create an output directory containing following folders: FA, CSF, ODI, fIC.
+Copy respective images into each directory (all should have the same name across the folders: e.g. sub001.nii.gz).

 ######First Step:
 For <i>gbss_1_reg.sh</i>, outputs from the NODDI and DTI models should be already available.This script works as follows: